Christmas in Serbia: Koleda

 The koleda was a custom that a group of young men, masked and costumed, went from house to house of their village singing special koleda songs and performing acts of magic intended to summon health, wealth, and prosperity for each household.
 The members of the group were called koledari.
 The koleda was carried out from the Feast of Saint Ignatius Theophorus (five days before Christmas) up until the Epiphany.
-This custom was best preserved in the upper Pčinja District, and in the region around the River South Morava in the Jablanica District, southeastern Serbia.
+This custom was best preserved in the upper Pčinja District, and in the region around the South Morava River in the Jablanica District, southeastern Serbia.
 Regarded as pagan and discouraged by the Serbian Orthodox Church, the koleda ceased to be performed among most of the Serbs during the 19th and 20th centuries.Koledari prepared themselves during several days before the start of the koleda: they practiced the koleda songs, and made their masks and costumes.
 The masks could be classified into three types according to the characters they represented: the anthropomorphic, the zoomorphic (representing bear, cow, stag, goat, sheep, ox, wolf, stork, etc.), and the anthropo-zoomorphic.
 The main material from which they were produced was hide.
 The face, however, could be made separately out of a dried gourd shell or a piece of wood, and then sewn to hide so that the mask could cover all the head.
 The moustache, beard, and eyebrows were made with black wool, horsehair, or hemp fibers, and the teeth with beans.
 Zoomorphic and anthropo-zoomorphic masks might have white, black, or red painted horns attached to them.
 The costumes were prepared from ragged clothes, sheepskins with the wool turned outside, and calf hides.
 An ox tail with a bell fixed at its end was sometimes attached at the back of them.